Cumbria Way: Ultimate guide with stages, accommodation, highlights and route

 Cumbria Way Getting there

-• Manchester Airport – approx. 2–2.5 hours by train (direct connection via Lancaster)
+Manchester Airport – approx. 2.5 hours by train (change in Lancaster)

-• Leeds Bradford Airport – approx. 2.5–3 hours by train with a change in Lancaster
+Leeds Airport – approx. 3 hours by train (change in Lancaster)

-• Liverpool Airport – approx. 2.5 hours by train with a change
+Liverpool Airport – approx. 2.5 hours by train (change in Lancaster)

 To find cheap flights, I highly recommend Skyscanner – a first-class app that gives you a quick overview of the best flight deals.

-Train: National Rail connects Manchester and London directly with Lancaster.
+British Rail (National Rail) connects Manchester, Liverpool, Blackpool and Leeds directly with Lancaster.
 From there, regional trains run regularly to Ulverston.
-The total journey time is:

 As always, I recommend watching a video about the tour: